-Throughout my legal career I have provided advice, representation and assistance in many cases of workplace discrimination, including bullying in the workplace.
-The statutory or legislative environment in Western Australia in this area of workplace law is complicated and technical, principally due to the complex mix of federal and State laws.
+Throughout my career, firstly as a legal practitioner and more recently as an industrial agent, I have provided advice, representation and assistance in many cases of workplace discrimination, including bullying in the workplace.
+The statutory or legislative environment in Australia in this area of workplace law is complicated and technical, principally due to the complex mix of federal and State laws.
 I know that it should not be, but it is.

 The Australian Human Rights Commission Act 1986 has established the Australian Human Rights Commission which administers various pieces of legislation which have come into being by reason of the Federal government’s obligations to implement international treaties and conventions to which it has committed.
 Accordingly the Commission has the power to investigate and conciliate complaints of various forms of discrimination in the workplace for such prohibited reasons such as age, disability, gender and race.
 There are others, but the point is that the regulation of the conduct derives from legislation about prohibited reasons for discrimination rather than from the fact that it occurs at the workplace.

 The Western Australian Equal Opportunity Act 1984 operates in a similar way with the Equal Opportunity Commissioner carrying out much the same functions as the Federal Commission.

 There are also significant provisions in the Fair Work Act 2009 which deal with workplace discrimination, for example the general protections and in particular sec 352 which enables an employee or prospective employee who is subject to adverse action by an employer because of the person’s, age, colour. race, sex, sexual preference, religion, political opinion, pregnancy, mental or disability, marital status, carer’s or family responsibilities, social origin or national extraction to take proceedings for uncapped compensation in the Federal Circuit Court of Australia, unless the conduct complained about is lawful under Australia’s anti-discrimination laws (see sec 351(3)).